benoitc/gunicorn/docs/source/settings.rst

 The maximum number of simultaneous clients.

-This setting only affects the Eventlet and Gevent worker types.
+This setting only affects the Eventlet, Gevent, and Thread worker types.

 .. _max-requests: